Connecticut neon underglow laws are all found in Connecticut Code, Title 14: Motor Vehicles, Chapter 246: Motor Vehicles, Sections 14-83 to 14-96.

 Connecticut laws restrict all additional aftermarket vehicle lighting which includes neon underglow.
 In Connecticut neon underglow is illegal.

-The state of CT requires all non-mandatory vehicle lighting equipment to be certified, and according to ct.gov no manufacturers have certified the color or intensity of their products, essentially meaning all neon underglow is considered illegal.
+The state of CT requires all non-mandatory vehicle lighting equipment to be certified.
+According to ct.gov, no manufacturers have certified the color or intensity of their products, essentially meaning all neon underglow is considered illegal.

-In case you want to install street glow for off-road use on private property, we suggest avoiding all flashing or rotating lights, as well as colors green, blue and red as these are typically used on emergency vehicles.
+In case you want to install street glow for off-road use on private property, we suggest avoiding all flashing or rotating lights.
+You should also avoid green, blue and red colored lights, because these are typically used on emergency vehicles.

 Connecticut vehicle lighting laws